lazypanda5050/Hexagonal-Chess/README.md

 ### GitHub Pages

-This repo is hosted on github pages. you cna ecces it [here](https://lazypanda5050.github.io/Hexagonal-Chess/)
+This repo is hosted on github pages. you cna access it [HERE](https://lazypanda5050.github.io/Hexagonal-Chess/)

 ## Controls